 The Village of Lombard is currently seeking grant applications for local programs and events that support tourism and promote the Village as a destination to nonresident visitors.
 Interested first time applicants to the Local Tourism Grant Program are encouraged to submit an application for Local Tourism Grant funds to the Village by Monday, January 25, 2021.

 Who should apply?

 Applicants must be organizations seeking to produce and promote a clearly defined festival, program or convention that attracts overnight visitor stays in Lombard hotels.
 The purpose of the grant program is to provide support for local tourism programs, attractions and events to enhance the marketing of the Village of Lombard to visitors.
 Groups applying for grant funds are encouraged to purchase all goods and services used for the event from businesses located in Lombard.

 Applicants to the Local Tourism Grant Program must be organizations seeking to produce and promote a clearly defined festival, program or event that promotes tourism and conventions within, or otherwise attracts overnight nonresident visitors to the Village of Lombard.

 First time applicants must attend a grant-seekers workshop to receive assistance and guidance with their initial grant application.
 For more information on the grant program or to schedule a grant-seekers workshop, contact Assistant Village Manager Nicole Aranas at email@example.com.

 Grant awards for returning programs will be made once a year.
-To be considered for funding in 2020, applicants for programs which previously received Village funding must apply by December 9, 2019.
+To be considered for funding in 2021, applicants for programs which have previously received Village funding must apply by January 25, 2021.